ganeti/ganeti/man/ganeti-os-interface.rst

 ~~~~~~

 The **create** command is used for creating a new instance from
 scratch.
-It has no additional environment variables bside the
+It has no additional environment variables beside the
 common ones.

 The ``INSTANCE_NAME`` variable denotes the name of the instance,